soulim/codeandbeyond/website/content/episodes/a4a7f989-acb4-4edc-b7db-319a65cfe16b-seo-search-engine-optimization-and-software-development.md

 - [Semrush](https://www.semrush.com/) is a platform for SEO, content marketing, competitor research, PPC and social media marketing

+### You might also like

+If you are interested in the topic of product discovery, listen to the episode of Code && Beyound where Ana, Pablo, and Alex discuss [product discovery]({{< ref "episodes/ab8a2381-8ee0-43c2-a0f9-5d8825aecdf8-product-discovery.md" >}}) processes and look at them from different perspective.

+---

 Have any feedback?
 Send us an email at [codeandbeyond@protonmail.com](mailto:codeandbeyond@protonmail.com) or leave a voice message on [Anchor](https://anchor.fm/codeandbeyond).